lispyclouds/dotfiles/README.md

 ### Setting up Neovim

 - Ensure Neovim 0.11+ is [installed](https://github.com/neovim/neovim/blob/master/INSTALL.md)
-- Ensure a recent version of git is installed
+- Ensure recent versions of git and curl are installed
 - Copy the `nvim` dir in `~/.config/` or wherever `XDG_CONFIG_HOME` environment var is pointing to.
 - Start neovim with `nvim` and follow the bootstrapping messages.
 - Make sure all the installs mentioned in [lsp.lua](/nvim/lua/lsp.lua) are performed too.
 Amend the list to your liking.